vikchupak/AWS/services/cloudformation/cfn.md

   - Using Identity PassRole (if identity doesn't have permissions itself, but has PassRole to grant permissions to CNF)
     - **Useful to enforce IAM users to be able to manage resources via CFN, but not directly themselves**
   - A role gets attached to stack

+### Init (CFN-INIT)

+- CFN-INIT is native CNF feature.
+UserData is EC2 feature.
+- It is configuration **directives** stored in template as part of logical resource
+- UserData is imperative.
+CFN-INIT is declarative (idempotent)
+- Call `cnf-init` tool(installed on EC2) from helper script(passed via UserData)